rubzip/FilmAffinity-s-lists-platforms/README.md

 Platforms catalogue is different in every country, there are some movies that you can see in Netflix US but not in Netflix UK.

-I have automatized the way to search.
+I have automatized the way to search it.
 The program gives you in what platforms you can watch the movies in four countries: Spain, US, UK and Canada (I'm limited by FilmAffinity).
 So if you have access to a VPN, you can watch more movies!

 ## Prerequisites